 The Board Governance Committee shall make a final determination or a recommendation to the Board with respect to a Reconsideration Request within thirty days following its receipt of the request, unless impractical, in which case it shall report to the Board the circumstances that prevented it from making a final recommendation and its best estimate of the time required to produce such a final determination or recommendation.
 In any event, the BGC’s final recommendation to the Board shall be made within 90 days of receipt of the Request.
 The final recommendation shall be promptly posted on ICANN's website and shall address each of the arguments raised in the Request.
 The Requestor may file a rebuttal to the recommendation of the BGC within 15 days of receipt of it, which shall also be promptly posted to ICANN’s website and provided to the entire Board for its evaluation.

 The Board shall not be bound to follow the recommendations of the Board Governance Committee.
-The final decision of the Board and its rational shall be made public as part of the preliminary report and minutes of the Board meeting at which action is taken.
+The final decision of the Board and its rationale shall be made public as part of the preliminary report and minutes of the Board meeting at which action is taken.
 The Board shall issue its decision on the recommendation of the Board Governance Committee within 60 days of receipt of the Reconsideration Request or as soon thereafter as feasible.
 Any circumstances that delay the Board from acting within this timeframe must be identified and posted on ICANN's website.
 In any event, the Board’s final decision shall be made within 120 days of receipt of the Request.
 The final recommendation shall be promptly posted on ICANN's website and shall address each of the arguments raised in the request.
 The Board's decision on the recommendation is final.

 ACCESSIBILITY